Sheikh Abul Hossain (Satkhira politician)

-Sheikh Abul Hossain is a Bangladeshi politician affiliated with the Jatiya Party who served the Satkhira-5 district as a member of the Jatiya Sangsad from 1986 to 1991.
+Sheikh Abul Hossain is a Bangladeshi politician affiliated with the Jatiya Party who served the Satkhira-5 constituency as a member of the Jatiya Sangsad from 1986 to 1991.

 Birth and early life

 Sheikh Abul Hossain was born in Satkhira District.

 Career

-Sheikh Abul Hossain was elected as a Member of Parliament from the then Satkhira-5 constituency as a candidate of Jatiya Party in the 3rd Jatiya Sangsad elections on 7 May 1986 and the 4th Jatiya Sangsad on 3 March 1988.
+Sheikh Abul Hossain was elected as a member of parliament from the then Satkhira-5 constituency as a candidate of Jatiya Party in the 3rd Jatiya Sangsad elections on 7 May 1986 and the 4th Jatiya Sangsad on 3 March 1988.

 He was the first chairman of Satkhira Zilla Parishad from 12 October 1988 to 10 December 1990.